ebrahimhamidi/ebrahimhamidi.github.io/_pages/about.md

 Hi, I'm Ebrahim Hamidi (ابراهیم حمیدی).

 I'm a Ph.D.
-Candidate in the [Coastal Hydrology Lab](https://eng.ua.edu/tag/coastal-hydrology/) at the University of Alabama.
+Candidate in the [Coastal Hydrology Lab](https://hmoftakhari.people.ua.edu/) at the University of Alabama.

-I am interested in compound coastal flood hazard assessment leveraging remote sensing, geospatial analysis and numerical simulations.
+I am interested in natural hazard assessment, particularly compound coastal flooding, using remote sensing, hydrodynamic simulations, and geospatial data analysis, leveraging high-performance parallel computing and cloud-based platforms.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.